shubharthaksangharsha/apsara-universal-widget/README.md

 - 🖥️ "Share my screen"
 - 📹 "Share camera at 1280x720"
 - 🔄 "Switch to solarized dark"

+**🖱️ Computer Use (POWERFUL!):**
+- 🌐 "Go to chatgpt.com and start a new conversation asking 'what is life?'"
+- 📝 "Fill out the form on this website with my information"
+- 🎨 "Open Photoshop and create a new document"
+- 📧 "Open Gmail, compose a new email, and type 'Hello team'"
+- 🔍 "Search for 'best restaurants near me' on Google"
+- 📂 "Open my Documents folder and find the latest PDF"
+- 🎮 "Launch Steam and start Dota 2"
+- ✏️ "Click the edit button and change this text"
+- 📊 "Scroll down to see more results"
+- **NOTE**: Requires screen sharing to be active so Apsara can see the screen!

 **Web Browsing:**
 - 🌐 "Open youtube.com"